 - deliver social services, training or educational programs, or other services and programs that benefit low- and moderate-income communities.

-AHEAD funds can be used to finance a variety of start-up costs, such as research, studies, and project plans, consulting or other professional services, or organizational and capacity-building activities.
-Demand for this early funding continues to grow: this year the Bank reviewed 191 applications requesting nearly $9 million before selecting 36 AHEAD grant winners.
+AHEAD funds can be used to finance a variety of start-up costs, such as studies and project plans, consulting or other professional services, or organizational and capacity-building activities.
+This year the Bank reviewed 174 applications requesting $7.6 million before selecting 35 AHEAD grant winners.

-With this year's AHEAD grants, 23 Bank members will be supporting a wide variety of important economic and community development initiatives, including projects and programs designed to:
+With this year’s AHEAD grants, 25 Bank members, including four members participating for the first time, will be supporting a diverse array of innovative economic and community development initiatives, including projects and programs designed to:

-"The AHEAD Program allows us to strengthen relationships between Bank members and nonprofit organizations with special expertise in economic and community development," said Stephen P. Traynor, Senior Vice President, Member Financial Services and Community Investment, at the Bank.
-"We are pleased that our grants will help get these valuable projects off the ground."
+“The AHEAD Program allows us to strengthen relationships between Bank members and nonprofit organizations with special expertise in economic and community development,” said Stephen P. Traynor, Senior Vice President, Member Financial Services and Community Investment, at FHLBank San Francisco.
+“We are pleased that our grants can give a boost to such a wide variety of important initiatives.”

-Funding for AHEAD is determined annually by the Bank's Board of Directors.
-Since the program began in 2004, the Bank has awarded more than $7 million in AHEAD funds to support 267 important projects and programs in Arizona, California, and Nevada.
+Funding for AHEAD is determined annually by the Bank’s Board of Directors.
+Since the program began in 2004, the Bank has awarded over $8.5 million in AHEAD funds to support 302 important projects and programs in Arizona, California, and Nevada.

 The Federal Home Loan Bank of San Francisco delivers low-cost funding and other services that help member financial institutions make home mortgages to people of all income levels and provide credit that supports neighborhoods and communities.
 The Bank also funds community programs that help members create affordable housing and promote community economic development.
 The Bank’s members are headquartered in Arizona, California, and Nevada and include commercial banks, credit unions, industrial loan companies, savings institutions, insurance companies, and community development financial institutions.